acocalypso/PokeSearchMad/README.md

 This bot is in early development.
 Current supported languages for Pokemon: german, english, japanese

-If you already running a previous version, please drop your database first and import the new one.
+If you already running a previous version, please drop your pokeserach database first and import the new one.

 ## Contributing